-Marjory and I came home from a party at dusk, which in late May seemed unhurried, even reluctant to disappear over the western horizon.
-Climbing out of the passenger’s seat, I decided to work off some alco-calories by raking up more stones from the field to be sown with clover for bees.
-Having donned work clothes and boots, I grabbed the handles of the wheelbarrow, which carried the familiar rake, shovel, and rubber basket, and turned it around toward the front of the carport.Above and behind the Subaru–was that a shape?
+Marjory turned the car up the Annie-gravel at dusk, which in late May seemed unhurried, even reluctant to disappear over the western horizon.
+Climbing out of the passenger’s seat, I decided to work off alco-calories acquired at a party by raking up more stones from the field to be sown with clover for bees.
+After I donned work clothes and boots, I grabbed the handles of the wheelbarrow, which carried the familiar rake, shovel, and rubber basket, and turned it around toward the front of the carport.Above and behind the Subaru–was that a shape?
 It resolved into something elongated and moving—like the snout of a horse.
 Was it not bobbing along with several other such heads, mainly dark-colored, one of the animals a brown and white paint?
-This phantasmagoria shuffled and breathed.
-The beasts made a tableau as if having migrated from the stampede in the Roper shirt I had bought at the Floyd Country Store.
+As this phantasmagoria shuffled and breathed, it made a tableau as if having migrated from the stampede in the Roper shirt I had bought at the Floyd Country Store.
 Already a bit dizzy, I feared that I was hallucinating and skeptically remembered tonight’s wine called “La Linda.”
 To make things worse—what was that fourth creature?
 An amalgamation of long-haired bison, black sheep, and mastiff?

 Concerned that the foursome would amble down Annie Lane a quarter mile to the highway, I phoned 911 and asked for an officer to mark the intersection with a blue light.
 Then I ran upstairs and to get two apples and cut them into parts.
 By then the group had moved farther up the lane toward the woods.
 Flashlight in hand, I assured myself that although I might be weaving a little in the wheel-tracks, I was dealing with fact.
 I approached slowly, murmured sweet nothings, held out a quarter of a Red Delicious, caught a large brown eye, and persuaded its owner to reach out, test, and gobble.
 The others crowded around me and took shares, the largest pushing away competition, shoving me, and taking an extra slice.
 The vision amazed me.
 Graceful masses of musculature, the sheen of coats, and long, costume-like fringes.
 The Shetland hung back like an abject slave, so I invited it to take a piece, which it half-heartedly dropped on the ground and thus into the mouth of a companion.

 “Horse!”
 Marge had been looking out the kitchen window, where the lights of the vehicle illuminated an animal that was tall, powerful, but restrained.
 I walked down to talk with the genial captor, who had attached it to the truck with a bridle or other restraint.
 “He’s the leader—the rest will come to wherever he is.”
 Climbing back to the house, I returned with two Granny Smiths.
-“They like apples,” said Scott; “Hold your hand flat.”
-“He’ll be your friend forever,” added Brandi.
-“They’re organic,” I assured everyone.
+Advised Scott, “Hold your hand flat”; added Brandi, “He’ll be your friend forever”; and Randall, “They’re organic.”
 A warm breath from above charmed me but a startlingly loud whinny next to my ear caused a backward stumble.

 The next morning I gazed out the kitchen window across Annie Lane, across the trees and the invisible highway to the hill opposite, where a brown-and-white horse grazed tranquilly in the meadow.
 Later I started to work in the yard when I spied a large plop near the garden.
 I shoveled it up—breaking it in half to reveal an interior of something like algae—and carried it sideways and downwind to a hole left by a rock, which I stuffed with souvenir.